How to rebalance a portfolio

 play button

-Investing strategies, such as asset allocation, diversification or rebalancing, do not assure or guarantee better performance and cannot eliminate the risk of investment losses.
+Investing strategies, such as asset allocation, diversification or rebalancing, do not ensure or guarantee better performance and cannot eliminate the risk of investment losses.
+All investments have inherent risks, including loss of principal.
 There are no guarantees that a portfolio employing these or any other strategy will outperform a portfolio that does not engage in such strategies.
-Funds and ETFs are subject to risk, including loss of principal.
-All investments have inherent risks.
-There can be no assurance that the investment strategy proposed will obtain its goal.
-Past performance does not guarantee future results.